Tuna Noodle Casserole Recipe

 - Skip the peas.
 I like to add frozen peas for a pop of green, but you can leave them out or even swap in other veggies you prefer.
 Cooked, diced carrots or finely chopped broccoli would work well.

 - Add a cheesy layer.
-Before you spread on the breadcrumb topping, sprinkle on about 1 cup of shredded cheddar cheese for a decadent addition.
+Before you spread on the breadcrumb topping, sprinkle on grated parmesan cheese or shredded cheddar cheese for an elevated addition.

 - Top it your way.
-Instead of a buttery breadcrumb topping, crunch up some crispy fried onions (yes, the ones from a classic Green Bean Casserole) or salty potato chips for even more nostalgia.
+Instead of a buttery Italian breadcrumb topping, crunch up some crispy fried onions (yes, the ones from a classic Green Bean Casserole), or salty potato chips for even more nostalgia.
+Elevate it with a panko breadcrumb, as shown in the recipe card photo.

 No matter if you grew up eating this simple recipe or you’re just looking for quick-and-easy weeknight dinner ideas, this Tuna Noodle Casserole is certain to bring comfort to your meal planning.